hugoferreira/gmail-sqlite-db/README.md

 # SyncEmMail

-A Python tool to efficiently sync Gmail email headers to a local SQLite database using OAuth 2.0 authentication.
+A Python tool to efficiently sync Gmail email headers and content to a local SQLite database using OAuth 2.0 authentication.
 But before you go...

 ## Responsible AI usage